 Similarly, when learning new information, grouping related concepts or ideas together into meaningful clusters can be helpful.
 This can help you better understand and remember the information by giving you a framework for organizing and processing it.

-When studying for exams, many students use chunking to break down complex information into smaller, more manageable pieces.
+Many students use chunking to break down complex information into smaller, more manageable pieces when studying for exams.
 This can involve breaking down textbook chapters into smaller sections or breaking down lists of vocabulary words into groups of related terms.

 How to Chunk to Improve Memory